Sprint and Standard distance route maps

 If you get into any sort of difficulty, roll onto your back and raise one arm directly upwards out of the water.
 This will prompt a lifeguard in a kayak to either rescue or attend to you out in the open water.

 The route is clockwise.
-The course will be well marked with swim buoys and you will complete 1 lap for the sprint distance and 2 laps for the standard distance.
-After completing your correct number of laps, you will head for the swim exit marked by flags.
+The course will be well marked with swim buoys after completing your lap, you will head for the swim exit marked by flags.

 Standard Distance – 40km (8 laps)